21795 Masi

-21795 Masi (provisional designation ') is a Nysian asteroid from the inner regions of the asteroid belt, approximately 3 km in diameter.
+21795 Masi (provisional designation ') is an asteroid from the inner regions of the asteroid belt, approximately 3 km in diameter.
 It was discovered on 29 September 1999, by Italian amateur astronomer Franco Mallia at the Campo Catino Astronomical Observatory in Lazio, Italy.
 The likely S-type asteroid has a rotation period of 13.86 hours.
 It was named for Italian astronomer Gianluca Masi.

 Orbit and classification

-Masi is member of the Nysa family (405), located in the Nysa–Polana complex and one of the largest asteroid families of the asteroid belt, named after 44 Nysa.
+Masi is member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.8 AU once every 3 years and 8 months (1,342 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 2° with respect to the ecliptic.
 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Palomar Observatory in April 1954, more than 45 years prior to its official discovery observation at Campo Catino.

-Physical characteristics

-Masi is an assumed, stony S-type asteroid, which is also the overall spectral type for members of the Nysa family of asteroids.